Harlem Line: Decline under Penn Central

 At the end of World War II, private rail service began a sharp decline with the start of the Jet Age in 1958 and the construction of the Interstate Highway System.
 NYC, facing declining year-over-year profits, merged in 1968 with its former rival, the Pennsylvania Railroad, forming the Penn Central Transportation Company.
 Penn Central continued to lose money and attempted several maneuvers to delay bankruptcy, including auctioning off the air rights of Grand Central Terminal; the Pennsylvania Railroad had done the same thing to Penn Station.
 However, this approval was denied, and the denial was affirmed in Penn Central Transportation Co. v.
 New York City, a 1978 decision by the United States Supreme Court.

 In May 1970, Penn Central planned to discontinue service from Dover Plains to Chatham when Amtrak declined to take over that service.
 However, the New York Attorney General maintained that this service was within the commuter area, and therefore not subject to discontinuation.
 Without the objection, this service would have been eliminated on May 1, 1971, when Amtrak passenger service went into effect.
 The Interstate Commerce Commission (ICC) held hearings on this in May 1971, and it ruled on June 28, 1971, that the service to Chatham was intercity, not commuter.
 On that same day, a bill that would have extended the power of the Metropolitan Transportation Authority to Chatham was vetoed by Governor Nelson Rockefeller.
 On July 31, 1971, Penn Central announced that it would discontinue all service to Chatham the following day.
 The railroad claimed that it lost $300,000 a year on the one round-trip between Chatham and Grand Central.

 The Attorney General appealed the ICC's ruling, and this appeal was tried in March 1972, but failed, resulting in the discontinuation of service from Dover Plains to Chatham on March 20, 1972.
 Penn Central operated the last southbound passenger train between Chatham and Grand Central Terminal on March 20, 1972, ending service in the middle of the day.
-Train 935, which was scheduled to leave Grand Central at 4:25 PM and run to Chatham was cut back to Dover Plains.
+Train 935, which was scheduled to leave Grand Central at 4:25 pm and run to Chatham was cut back to Dover Plains.
 With no scheduled return trip to Chatham, passengers who had gone south in the morning were left stranded, with service going only as far north as Dover Plains (52 miles shy of Chatham).
 Tracks were removed north of Millerton shortly thereafter.
-The cutback of service to Chatham was strongly opposed by the Harlem Valley Transportation Association (HVTA), which was led by Lettie Gay Carson.
+The cutback of service to Chatham was strongly opposed by the Harlem Valley Transportation Association, which was led by Lettie Gay Carson.